Disservin/fastchess/README.md

 The POSIX implementation has been extensively tested for high concurrency (250) with short time controls (0.2+0.002) and has demonstrated minimal timeout issues, with only 10 matches out of 20,000 timing out.

+## News

+- The cutechess output support has been refined and should now be more compatible with other tools.
+  Change the `-output` option to `cutechess` to enable it.
+- You can also track nodes, seldepth and nps in the pgn output read the `-pgnout` option for more information.
+- There is now a `-quick` option that allows you to quickly run a match between two engines with am epd book.
+  You only need to specify `-quick cmd=ENGINE1 cmd=ENGINE2 book=BOOK` and you're good to go.

 ## Quick start

 ### Building from source